How StrikeRadar calculates geopolitical risk from open-source intelligence

 Each individual signal also maintains a rolling history of its last 20 data points, displayed as sparkline charts next to each signal.
 This provides immediate visual context for whether a signal is trending up, down, or holding steady.

 The data pipeline runs every 30 minutes.
-During each cycle, the system fetches fresh data from all eight sources, calculates updated signal scores, computes the composite risk, updates the history arrays, and stores a new snapshot.
+During each cycle, the system fetches fresh data from all six sources, calculates updated signal scores, computes the composite risk, updates the history arrays, and stores a new snapshot.
 The dashboard displays the most recent snapshot and auto-refreshes every 30 minutes to stay current.

 StrikeRadar is a tool for situational awareness, not prediction.
 It is important to understand its limitations: